emeraldtip/Dumb-Doorbell/README.md

 ## Installing/uploading code

+### Generating the .bat scripts for easier installation
+Run "python generate-bast.py" and follow the instructions.
+This is done, as otherwise if a single team member would edit a bat script to change the com port, if they pushed their changes, the com port would change for everyone else aswell, which is not wanted.

 ### Flashing the ESP32

 Use the install-micropython.bat file to flash micropython onto the ESP32, if you don't have micropython on the controller yet.